About The Book

 How Music Empowers is the product of ten years researching how rap and metal makes listeners feel, involving studies at the University of Surrey, University of Oxford, and Kingston University London.
 PhD training was supported by the Arts and Humanities Research Council consortium TECHNE.

-Steve’s research expertise in listening and music communities informs the book’s approach, addressing rap and metal from an insider perspective to illuminate their empowering possibilities.
+His research expertise in listening and music communities informs the book’s approach, addressing rap and metal from an insider perspective to illuminate their empowering possibilities.